monkvision/monkjs/website/docs/monitoring.md

    * Enable debug functionality in the SDK itself
   */
   debug: boolean;
   /**
-   * Should sessions be tracked to Sentry Health or not.
-  */
-  enableAutoSessionTracking: boolean;
-  /**
-   * Enable sentry in expo development of not.
-  */
-  enableInExpoDevelopment: boolean;
-  /**
-   * The interval to end a session if the App goes to the background.
-  */
-  sessionTrackingIntervalMillis: number;
-  /**
    * Sample rate to determine trace sampling.
    *